duinomaker/HexoBlog/source/SF-LF/notes/1/index.md

 ## Proof by Case Analysis

-The `destruct` tactic can be used with any inductively defined datatype; this tactic would separate the original goal into several subgoals, amounting to the number of constructors of the datatype.
+The `destruct` tactic can be used with any inductively defined data-type; this tactic would separate the original goal into several subgoals, amounting to the number of constructors of the data-type.
 Using this tactic, we could annotate variable names using _intro pattern_, separating lists of names by `|` and give name to subgoal equations using `eqn:<equation name>`.

 The *bullets* mark the parts of the proof correspond to subgoals, preventing proofs for different subgoals from getting mixed up.